ichord/jquery-atwho-rails/README.md

 #### Rails >= 3.1
 add this gem in `Gemfile` like this:
 `gem jq_atwho-rails`

-then add this line in `app/assets/javascripts/application.js`
+then add
-add `app/assets/stylesheets/applications.css`
 ` //= require jquery.atwho `
+to `app/assets/javascripts/application.js`
+and `app/assets/stylesheets/applications.css`

 ### Test generator